1jour1vin

 Wine rated (2022 guide) 96/100

-Fresh tobacco, blackcurrant, and earthy notes, opening up to forest flowers.
-The wine is rich in tannins, but very delicate and beautiful.
-Layered, with lots of fine fruit and a velvety texture.
+Fresh tobacco, blackcurrant, and earthy notes, opening up to wildflowers.
+The wine is rich in tannins, yet very delicate and elegant.
+Layered, with plenty of refined fruit and a velvety texture.
 Blackberry and chocolate on the finish as well.
-Already delicious, but give it at least six years of bottle aging.
+Delicious now, but give it at least six years of bottle aging.
 Best after 2027.

 Jean-Marc Quarin